 Basmati is a type of rice grown in the Himalayas and Pakistan.
 It’s incredibly fragrant with a light nutty flavor.
 “Bas” in Hindi language actually means “aroma” and “mati” means “full of,” hence the word Basmati — or “full of aroma.”
 The grains are long, slender and fluffy compared to standard white rice.

 It’s always a good idea to rinse basmati rice, otherwise it will be gummy and stick together.
-It only takes a minute or two — all you have to do is place the rice in a bowl with water, and then swish it around to release any excess starch.
+It only takes a minute or two — simply place the rice in a bowl with water and then swish it around to release any excess starch.
 Rinse the rice in several changes of water until the water runs almost clear.

 Let the rice drain in a fine mesh strainer, then move on to the pilaf by melting the butter in a medium pot.